adewalejnr/Customer-Insights-using-R/Analysis Report 1.md

 ## Introduction
 As part of Quantium's retail analytics team, the objective of this report was to analyze the type of customers and their purchasing behavior in relation to chips.
-The analysis aimed to provide insights and recommendations to the Category Manager for Chips.
+The analysis aim to provide insights and recommendations to the Category Manager for Chips.
 The tools utilized for this analysis were R and various libraries.

 ## Insights and Recommendations:
 Mainstream - young singles/couples, Budget - older families, and Mainstream - retirees were identified as the main contributors to chip sales.